The Mind Behind the Magic

 Dr. Alexander Randall 5th

-Alex Randall is a professor of Digital Media Communication at the University of the Virgin Islands.
+Alex is professor of Digital Media Communication at the University of the Virgin Islands.
 He is the faculty adviser to the communication laboratory and the radio stations WUVI, “The Voice of the University.”
-Among other courses, he teaches the Psychology of Sleep and Dreaming and classes in Creative Problem Solving.

 Curriculum Vitae